kassimu21/Petiverse_dashboard/README.md

 2. within the folder(how you know you're in the right folder is that you will see package.json and the .env files), run yarn install
 3. run npm start

-//node version as at the time of testing is version 18.12.0
+//node version as at the time of testing was version 18.12.0